This recipe is part of my review of the Blendtec Designer Series Blender with Twister Jar. To enter to win one for yourself, click the image below!

 I swear I don’t get paid to say any of the above.
 I don’t even get free bread!
 I just really appreciate the fact that there’s a good option for when I feel like jumping off the paleo wagon and having a damn good sando.

 Back to the matter at hand: Hummus, sans garbanzos.
-I made this recipe for the first time for the Fallon Hills Ranch dinner I did last month.
+I made this recipe for the first time for a special table to farm dinner I did last month.
 It was part of the second course, which was homemade fresh beef sausage, smoked squash hummus, fennel kraut, shaved apples, and micro greens.
 Yet another example of just how tough it is to eat paleo; it’s just so restrictive.
 Poor us.

 And if you’re still sad, because now you have HUMMUS, but no PITA BREAD, dry your eye.
 Because Predominantly Paleo has grain-free pita for you.